Is a DBA and PhD Equivalent?

 Another difference in the programme between PhDs and DBAs is that PhDs have no taught components, while DBAs have a significant number of taught components.

 Due to these taught components, DBA programmes are split into two sections.
-The first section is 2 years long and covers the taught elements of the degree.
+The first section is 2 years long and covers the taught elements of the degree and involves completing coursework.
 A wide range of specialist business management topics are covered, such as market theory, resource partitioning, and organisational development.
 These first two years provide you with advanced business knowledge and develop your research and analytical skills to prepare for your individual research project.
 The remaining 2 to 5 years is for you to undertake your individual research project; this is the second section.

 As part of your research project, you will have to produce a thesis.
 The thesis will outline your methods and results and include a discussion of your research findings.
 Although the word count will vary for each university, most use an upper word count of around 60,000 words.
 Besides this, you will also need to defend your work during an oral examination known as a ‘viva voce’.